-- The front suspension is too soft.
+The front suspension is too soft.

-- Increase the compression damping or rebound damping.

-- Increase the fork oil amount.
+- Increase the compression damping or rebound damping. - Increase the fork oil amount.

-Heavier or expert riders may heighten the air pressure.
+○ Heavier or expert riders may need a harder spring, or increase the spring preload.

 Front End Pushes or "Washes Out" in Turns (Front Wheel Tends to Push Outward Rather than "Bite" in a Turn) -